NickCraver/nickcraver.github.com/blog/_posts/2015-07-27-why-you-should-wait-on-dotnet-46.markdown

 **Update #3 (July 28th):** Microsoft's Rich Lander has posted an update: [RyuJIT Bug Advisory in the .NET Framework 4.6](http://blogs.msdn.com/b/dotnet/archive/2015/07/28/ryujit-bug-advisory-in-the-net-framework-4-6.aspx).

+**Update #4 (July 29th):** There's [another subtle bug](https://github.com/dotnet/coreclr/issues/1299) found by Andrey Akinshin and the F# Engine Exception [is confirmed to be a separate issue](https://github.com/Microsoft/visualfsharp/issues/536#issuecomment-125384182).
+I still recommend disabling RyuJIT in production given [the increasing bug count](https://github.com/dotnet/coreclr/issues?utf8=%E2%9C%93&q=is%3Aissue+RyuJIT).

 This critical bug is specific to .Net 4.6 and RyuJIT (64-bit).
 I'll make this big and bold so we get to the point quickly:

 ### The methods you call can get different parameter values than you passed in.
 <p></p>
 The JIT (Just-in-Time compiler) in .Net (and many platforms) does something called Tail Call optimization.
 This happens to alleviate stack load on the last-called method in a chain.
 I won't go into what a tail call is [because there's already an excellent write up by David Broman](http://blogs.msdn.com/b/davbr/archive/2007/06/20/enter-leave-tailcall-hooks-part-2-tall-tales-of-tail-calls.aspx).

-The issue here is a bug in how RyuJIT x64 implements this optimization in certain situations.
-Let's look at the specific example we hit at Stack Overflow ([we have uploaded a minimal version of this reproduction to GitHub](https://github.com/StackExchange/RyuJIT-TailCallBug)).
+The issue here is a bug in how RyuJIT x64 implements this optimization in certain situations. <!--more-->Let's look at the specific example we hit at Stack Overflow ([we have uploaded a minimal version of this reproduction to GitHub](https://github.com/StackExchange/RyuJIT-TailCallBug)).

 We noticed that [MiniProfiler](http://miniprofiler.com/) (which we use to track performance) was showing only on the first page load.
 The profiler then failed to show again until an application recycle.
 This turned out to be a caching bug based on the HTTP Cache usage locally.
 HTTP Cache is our "L1" cache at Stack Overflow; [redis](http://redis.io/) is typically the "L2."
 After over a day of debugging (and sanity checking), we tracked the crazy to here: